 Or, you run out of time to get them done because you end up having to stop to check your oil, and go back home to check the lock on the back door because you can’t stop worrying about it.

 Is anyone else laughing hysterically at this because you realize you can totally relate?
 No?
 Just me?
 Well, this is awkward…

 Don’t worry, I laugh at myself regularly.
 I think it’s good for the soul.

 That’s it.
 That’s really all there is to it.
-Realizing that your thoughts are starting to wander, and reigning them back in.
+Become aware of your thoughts so you notice your thoughts starting to wander, and reigning them back in.
 Basically telling yourself, “No, I’m not going to worry about those things, I have to focus on my tasks for the day.”

 In reality, it can be hard NOT to worry about things, especially if you have anxiety.
 And if you have anxiety and ADD, well…just spend a day with me and you’ll probably feel like you handle your thoughts pretty darn well.
 Ha.

 This is the cool part.
 Somehow, with having anxiety, depression and ADD, I am always consciously aware of my thoughts.
 Even when my train of thought wanders off.